Summer Staff 2022

 - Finally, applicants should be able to maintain their well-being and a positive attitude while working outside for all or most of the day.

-The Media Manager position also carries the following minimum qualifications:
+The Day Camp Director position also carries the following requirements:

-A highly qualified applicant for Media Manager will also possess the following:
+A highly qualified applicant for Day Camp Director will also possess the following:

 How much do summer staff get paid at Lazy F?

-Staffers receive their pay for the month by check on the 25th of each month.
-Our returning staff are experienced in ensuring all staffers have an opportunity to cash or deposit their check quickly.
+Staffers receive their pay for the month by direct deposit on the 25th of each month.

-I’m not a Theologian/Methodist/Protestant/Christian. can I still work at Lazy F?
+I’m not a Theologian/Methodist/Protestant/Christian/Religious. can I still work at Lazy F?